-The April 7 issue of the
+The April 7 issue of the New York Times

 (airs a long, slanted discussion of the current effort to provide legal status to person granted protection against deportation under the Temporary Protected Status (TPS) provision of law.

 The poster child for the article is a Salvadoran woman who came into the United States illegally when she was 12 years old.
 She now has a U.S.-born teen-aged daughter and a tween son.
 She has been legally able to work here for 20 years because of the many-times renewed TPS designation for El Salvador.
 But her status is now in doubt because the Trump administration ruled that the conditions in El Salvador – three major earthquakes – that resulted in the TPS designation no longer justified withholding deportation of those who no longer had any legal basis for remaining here.